Attula15/fileshare/README.md

 Run the .jar file using --init=true tag, and if you want, you can define the home folder using the --my_root_directory=YOUR DIRECTORY tag
 If you leave the root directory tag to it's default value, then either you should run the program in **sudo** OR you can make a **separate user** for it, and allow this user to **read/write** the **/opt** directory.
 (The latter is the proposed)

+3. Make an API call to the /api/get/info accesspoint without any extra attributes.
+This should initialize the directory structure.
+4. Restart the program without the --init tag.

 examples:
 ```
 java -jar file_share-1.0.1 --init=true --my_root_directory=/opt/myOwnDirectory